-Many classy watches on the market also opt for leather bands as opposed to rubber due to its luxe feel.
+Many classy watches on the market also opt for leather bands as opposed to rubber due to their luxe feel.
 A leather band can be both comfortable and stylish at the same time.

 While not as durable as rubber or plastic, they can certainly handle natural elements and daily wear.

-However, many people deter from animal-based accessories due to personal preferences.
+However, many people are deter from animal-based accessories due to personal preferences.